 You can apply for permits online at recreation.gov (search “Boundary Waters Canoe Area Wilderness Reservations”) or by phone (1-877-444-6777, toll free).
-Most entry points and dates are available on relatively short notice.
-You can check permit availability online any time.
+You can check permit availability online any time, but reserving well in advance of your trip gives you the best opportunity for your preferred entry point.
 If you’d like to pick your permit up here at Sawbill Canoe Outfitters, select us in the “issuing station” drop down menu: Cooperator Sawbill Canoe Outfitters.
-The default is the Tofte Ranger Station.

 We put together this video that walks you through the process of reserving a permit.

 If you prefer, we are happy to reserve a permit for you on your behalf.
 Give us a call at (218) 663-7150 and we can discuss options and determine availability.

 There is a $6 non-refundable fee for reserving a permit, charged by the Forest Service, and a user fee of $16 per adult per trip.
 Youth, 17 years and under, are $8 per person per trip.
 Access Pass card holders are also $8 per person per trip.
 Access Pass cards are available to disabled and senior citizens at any Forest Service office.
 When reserving a permit, make your best guess as to the number of people in your group.
 Changes in group size can be made when the permit is picked up.
 Additional charges or refunds will be completed at the time the permit is picked up.